About

 in collaboration with Wellcome Trust

-I welcome enquiries from organisations and individuals interested in socially engaged photography, to include commissions and the opportunity to collaborate in remote and on-site workshops.
+I welcome enquiries from organisations and individuals interested in socially engaged photography, and audio description in the visual arts and short film.